llcesselx/PythonPractice/README.md

 ![area volume](https://github.com/llcesselx/PythonPractice/assets/108751430/b5358af1-a39a-4695-944e-6cb6af28ee4a)

 These python `assert` statements stop the program if their condition is `False`.
 Copy them to the botttom of your solution program.
-Your solution is correct if the following `assert`statements' conditions are all `True:
+Your solution is correct if the following `assert`statements' conditions are all `True`:

 ```
     assert area(10, 10)